jrandj/aws-security-specialty/README.md

 1. Given the absence of logs, determine the incorrect configuration and define remediation steps.

     * If CloudTrail logs are not appearing in S3, first check if CloudTrail is enabled.
 Also check that the correct S3 bucket name is provided and that the S3 Bucket Policy is correct.

-	* S3 and Lambda Data Events are high volume so they are not enabled by default as they also incur added costs.
+    * S3 and Lambda Data Events are high volume, so they are not enabled by default as they also incur added costs.

 1. Analyze logging access permissions to determine incorrect configuration and define remediation steps.

     * Always check that IAM users have the correct permissions to allow them to do what they need to do.
 This includes IAM permissions as well as resource level permissions.

     * CloudWatch Logs require an agent to be installed and running on an EC2 instance.

     * For CloudWatch Events the Event Target needs the correct permissions to take whatever action it needs to.
 For example, if Lambda is expected to terminate unauthorised instances it will need the permission for termination.

 1. Based on the security policy requirements, determine the correct log level, type, and sources.